 - Architecture nerds

-- Foodies and craft beer enthusiasts
+- Foodies and craft cocktail enthusiasts

 - Those who want to experience Old Florida